Albany High School (California): Athletics

-Albany High's soccer team was successful in 2010, with the varsity boys' and girls' teams going undefeated in the winter season of 2010.
-The girls' volleyball team went to the Northern California State Championships in 2011, but lost.
 In February 2014, the girls' wrestling team took first place at the CIF State tournament.
-In November 2021 senior Sophia Nordenholz ran the fastest girls time in the State Cross-Country Championships while winning the individual Division IV State Championship, posting the 7th fastest time in state meet history.
-At the same meet the boys' cross-country team won the Division IV State Championship, with junior Sean Morello taking 3rd place and sophomore Lucas Cohen taking 13th.
+In November 2021 Sophia Nordenholz won the individual Division IV State Cross-Country Championship with the 7th fastest time in state meet history.
+At the same meet the boys' team won the Division IV State Championship, with Sean Morello taking 3rd place and Lucas Cohen taking 13th.
+In May 2023 Sean Morello took 7th in the 3200 meter race in the State Track and Field Championships and Lucas Cohen took 9th in the 1600 meters.

 Campus history

 In 1997, Albany High School's main building and gymnasium, both completed in 1934, were deemed to be seismically unsound.
 They were demolished, and construction began on a new campus.
 During the four years of construction, between 1997 and 2001, classes were held in portable trailers.
 The new school building and gymnasium opened in 2001.

-During the 2004–2005 school year, several security cameras were installed in the building to prevent vandalism.

-In 2004, the school suffered overcrowding due to an overly large freshman class.
-The large influx of students was caused in part by an Albany Unified School District policy, which allowed students from other cities such as El Cerrito and Richmond to enter Albany schools.
+In 2020, a new addition was opened on the campus, including 8 large classrooms and a future design-build space.